 Fresh strawberries and angel food cake add a fun twist to this Strawberry Shortcake Fluff Salad.
-It is the perfect sweet salad to share at any picnic or summer barbecue.
+It is the perfect sweet dessert salad to share at picnics or summer barbecues.

 *This post was sponsored by the California Strawberry Commission.
 Travel, accommodations, and meals were all covered.
 I was also compensated to share about the trip.